 What types of wildlife live in and around them?
 What is the longest river in the US?
 Let’s take a look at the 10 longest rivers in North America.
 As we explore these rivers, we will be measuring their size based on length rather than depth or discharge amounts.

 How Do You Measure Rivers?

-Before we begin, first we need to provide a short note on measuring rivers.
+Before we embark on our quest to discover the longest river in the US, we need to provide a short note on measuring rivers.
 It’s not as exact as it sounds.
 For one, the distance of rivers changes as they carve new paths.
 Another complication is that rivers sometimes flow through lakes, so some sources will handle measuring through lakes differently.